 Here's what the final "rainbow strokes" effect will look like when we're done:

 Which Photoshop version do I need?

 The option to add multiple strokes to the same layer was added fairly recently to Photoshop.
-So to follow along, you'll need to be using a recent version, preferably Photoshop CC 2020 or later.
+So to follow along, you'll need to be using a recent version, preferably Photoshop 2020 or later.
 Get the latest Photoshop version here.

 How to add multiple strokes around your text